November, 2018: Introspection

 - It states that the issue was “resolved around 1999 prior to his coming to the church” but does not tell parents that their children were regularly in the presence of a convicted child molester for twelve years (between 2006 and 2018) while he was employed by the church as a pastor, and superintendent of the church day school.
 He had an office about five feet away from the girls’ bathroom.
 He drove the school bus on field trips.
 He was on occasion alone with children of the church and day school.

-- It says that he “has not had any other legal issues which would impact his ability to obtain child clearances” and that “there are no pending charges against this man” but does not tell parents that numerous complaints were made by school staff about the convicted child molester’s physical interactions with their children.
+- It says that he “has not had any other legal issues which would impact his ability to obtain child clearances” and that “there are no pending charges against this man” but does not tell parents that there were allegedly numerous complaints made by school staff about the convicted child molester’s physical interactions with children.
 Nor does it say that those complaints were not immediately provided to the authorities, in accordance with Pennsylvania’s mandated reporting laws.

 At the risk of being labeled Mister Sour Grapes, I applaud that the church did anything at all.
 But to quote Packer, “a half-truth masquerading as the whole truth becomes a complete untruth.”